mpesso1/Project_PicturesVideos_CAD/README.md

 # Project_PicturesVideos_CAD

 Brief showing of past projects.
-Hydrofoil was made in 2018
+Hydrofoil was made in 2018, autonomous door in 2020, and frame design in 2020.